sc00bid00/inception/README.md

 ## Acknowledgement and credits
 A big thank you as always to the 42 School in Heilbronn for the opportunity to work on this project and gain valuable skills in Docker, networking, WordPress, MariaDB, and Nginx.

-Thank You to Rouven, Franziska and Max: Your generosity is incredible, and I love you.
+Thank You (abc order) Franziska, Max and Rouven: Your generosity is unmatchable, I love you.

-Thank You to Kathrin, knowing not to be alone is of great confort in the dark moments.
+Thank You Kathrin, not being alone in the darkest moments is of great confort.

-Thank You tomy three evaluators: it was getting late on Friday evening, but you committed and went through the evaluation with great attention and in detail.
+Thank You to my three evaluators: slakner, fkhodara, fgabler - it was getting late on Friday evening, but you committed and went through the evaluation with great attention and detail.
 Really apreaciate your professionalism.
+As usual, we learn until the very last second.

 ## License
 This project is open source and available under the GNU License.